BestTimesToVisit.com Logo

 A Taste of Bermuda at a Fish Fry

 Immerse yourself in local life at a Friday night Fish Fry, a vibrant culinary tradition.
-Sample freshly caught fish, delicious sides like macaroni cheese, and enjoy live music and dancing under the stars – it's the perfect way to experience authentic Bermudian culture and cuisine.
+Sample freshly caught fish, delicious sides like macaroni cheese, and enjoy live music and dancing.
+This is the perfect opportunity to mingle with Bermudians and savor authentic island flavors in a lively, casual setting.

 See all 8 things to do →